ptamarov/go-graphs/README.md

 func NewRandom(r *rand.Rand, n int, m int) (Graph, error)
 ```

-`NewRandom` generates a random graph with `n` vertices and `m` edges in
+`NewRandom` generates a random graph with `n` nodes and `m` edges in
 in the [Erdős–Rényi model](https://en.wikipedia.org/wiki/Erd%C5%91s%E2%80%93R%C3%A9nyi_model).

 _Example_.
-There are exactly 3 labelled graphs with 3 vertices and 2 edges, and each is uniquely
+There are exactly 3 labelled graphs with 3 nodes and 2 edges, and each is uniquely
-determined by a unique vertex of degree two.
+determined by a unique node of degree two.
 The following generates 10000 random graphs with
-3 vertices and 2 edges and prints the number of ocurrences of each.
+3 nodes and 2 edges and prints the number of ocurrences of each.

 ```go
 package main